Transformers as Intrinsic Optimizers: Forward Inference through the Energy Principle: Experiments

 \section{Experiments}

-To explore the potential of the proposed attention modifications, we conduct experiments using a GPT-like architecture\citep{GPT2}.
-Specifically, we replace the original standard Softmax attention with the ${\rm MomenMHA}$ and ${\rm NagMHA}$ introduced in Section \ref{sec:atten1st}, as well as the ${\rm MHA2nd1st}$ and ${\rm LightMHA2nd1st}$ described in Section \ref{sec:atten2nd}.
+To explore the potential of the proposed attention modifications, we conduct experiments using a GPT-like architecture \citep{GPT2}.
+Specifically, we replace the original standard softmax attention with the ${\rm MomenMHA}$ and ${\rm NagMHA}$ introduced in Section \ref{sec:atten1st}, as well as the ${\rm MHA2nd1st}$ and ${\rm LightMHA2nd1st}$ described in Section \ref{sec:atten2nd}.
 The model sizes range from 30M to 160M parameters.
 Considering our limited computational resources (two 24GB NVIDIA GeForce RTX 3090 GPUs), we conduct pre-training on the MiniPile dataset \citep{minipile}, which is a compact subset version of the original Pile dataset \citep{Pile}.
 We use the GPT-2 tokenizer from huggingface \citep{huggingface} to process the corpus.
-Since our primary goal is to perform a preliminary validation of the model’s language modeling capability, we truncate the maximum sequence length to 256.
 We conduct training on the training set containing 1 million samples with the objective of next-token prediction, while simultaneously monitoring and reporting the loss on the validation set.
 More experiment details can be seen in Appendix~\ref{app:Ex}.